 This “Premium Area” seems to be less crowded than the rest of the lounge.
 The separate buffet means there is plenty of food for premium passengers, although the food looked to be identical to the food in the main lounge.
 The major advantage of the “Premium Area” over the main lounge is that they have access to a large bar with a bartender.

-The rest of the lounge houses an additional buffet, toilets, and more seating along with large windows that overlook some of the runways.
-Downsides of this lounge are that it feels crowded, and there aren’t power outlets on every seat, which is a pain if you need to recharge.
+The rest of the lounge houses an additional buffet, toilets, and more seating, along with large windows overlooking some of the runways.
+The downsides of this lounge are that it feels crowded, and there aren’t power outlets on every seat, which is a pain if you need to recharge.
 Obviously, Wi-Fi is free in the lounge, but it is slow, so you may prefer to connect to the internet via your mobile.

-There are three bathrooms which are stylish and nicely maintained, plus there is a shower which you can be put on a waitlist for.
+There are three stylish and nicely maintained bathrooms, plus there is a shower which you can be put on a waitlist for.
 The shower is also stylish and clean and provides shampoo, conditioner and shower gel, towels, and a hairdryer.

 The main buffet is excellent by the standards of European Priority Pass lounges with water and soft drinks (including bottled water), plenty of delicious wrap sandwiches, cookies, crisps, soup, orange juice, and coffee and tea machines.

 If you aren’t traveling in Business or First Class, but you have a Priority Pass membership, this is the one and only airport lounge you will be able to access unless you are looking to have a sleep in the Minute Suites.
 It has decent food and drinks and is better than hanging out in the terminal, but it is not noteworthy and is certainly not one of the best airport lounges that we have experienced.

 9. Admirals Club Atlanta Terminal T